IanKWatts/docs/cert-manager.md

 After the certificate is procured, a Secret will be created having the name set in the Certificate's `.spec.secretName` field and its public and private keys will be added to the Secret.

-Verify successful certificate creation by checking the output of `oc get orders` and `oc get certificates`.
+Verify successful certificate creation by checking the output of `oc get orders` and `oc get certificates`, and check the contents of the relevant Secret.

 # Prepare for Production
 For users of Let's Encrypt, once you have verified the configuration, create an Issuer for prod.
 Here is an example of an Issuer using the production Let's Encrypt service.
+Note that the server URL is different.
 ```
 apiVersion: cert-manager.io/v1
 kind: Issuer